 Jason Odhner and Laura Ankeny: Nursing as a Work of Mercy and Justice Season 1.
 Episode 8 of Messy Jesus Business, hosted by Sister Julia Walsh LISTEN HERE: IN THIS EPISODE: In episode eight, Sister Julia speaks with two nurses who are serving during the coronavirus pandemic.
 Jason Odhner is nursing on a COVID ICUContinue reading “Jason Odhner and Laura Ankeny: Nursing as a Work of Mercy and Justice”

 I wasn’t sure what it would look like, or how terrible it would be, but deep in my gut I felt something squirming.
 An awareness.
 A knowing.
 An intuition.
 I had a feeling that bad days were ahead.
 I am fairly certain that my intuition that we were heading toward a humanitarian crisis wasn’t unusual.Continue reading “The coronavirus, the cross and our vocation”

 At my new home in Chicago, I can visit the shore of Lake Michigan, and I like to go there to pray.
 From my spot on a concrete slab, all that is visible to me that is “natural” is water and sky.
 Everything else — the concrete, the fence, the shoreline — has been constructedContinue reading “We are endangered species, but Franciscan values could save us”

+The book of Revelation is a profound example of resistance literature.
 The author, a disciple named John, is responding to a crisis: the severe persecution of the Church in the late first century.
 He himself is in exile, in Patmos, a Roman penal colony and island located between Greece and Turkey.
-The vision John receives and shares with us assures us that God has already triumphed, and will triumph, over the forces of evil.
-Revelation is a book of hope and consolation and challenge for believers to remain faithful – as God is faithful – to the end.
+The vision John receives andContinue reading “In this time of great distress”